-- Do not apply or leave fresh tung oil on the surface in direct sunlight.
-This will flash cure it on the surface and turn it white and hazy.
+- Do not apply or leave fresh tung oil on a surface in direct sunlight.
+This will flash cure it on the surface and will turn white.

 - Do not sand between coats of tung oil.
-This is an application technique for tung oil varnishes, not pure tung oil.
+This is an application technique for tung oil varnishes, not 100% tung oil.

-- Do not use Pure Tung Oil over oil-based sealers, stains, and finishes.
+- Do not use tung oil over oil-based sealers, stains, and finishes.

-- We recommend using a water-based stain to change the color of the wood before tung oil is applied (if a color other than that provided by pure tung oil is desired.)
-For a darker, all natural, tung oil finish check out our Dark Tung Oil and Dark Half products.
+- We recommend using a water-based stain to change the color of wood before tung oil is applied if a color other than that provided the tung oil is desired.
+For a lighter, all-natural, tung oil finish check out our Pure Tung Oil and Half & Half products.

 - Remember by adding petroleum mineral spirits or other thinners, the oil may become toxic with these substances mixed into it, although the finish produced is not toxic because the thinners evaporate.

-- Apply till the surface reaches the saturation point.
+- Applying tung oil until the surface becomes fully saturated will give the best results.
 This will be evident as the surface will not absorb more oil.

 - Do not get hung up on the number of coats, let the wood tell you when it has reached its maximum saturation.

-- Pure Tung Oil will be in the wood up to the surface not on the wood like varnish or Polyurethane top coat.
+- Tung Oil will be in the wood up to the surface not on the wood like varnish or polyurethane topcoat.
 The end result is more like seasoning a cast iron pan.
 This product will give you a surface that will stand up to vigorous use and spills: water will bead on the surface.

-- After the tung oil as completely cured (30 days) cleaning of the surface can be done using hot water and mild soap, such as dish soap.
-Avoid using hard chemicals or acids for cleaning.
+- After the tung oil has completely cured (30 days) cleaning of the surface can be done using hot water and mild soap, such as dish soap.
+Avoid using harsh chemicals or acids for cleaning.